edsu/diary/README.md

 ---

+## 1/1/2023

+Today was a very *laborious* day.
+The *culottes* I bought online were far too large, so I had to spend the afternoon reworking them.
+To make matters worse, my younger sister, *aziza*, was also *plumb* full of questions about where I had gotten my hands on some *strae* *lateinische* fabric for the *letty* *lalains* I had been making recently.
+I tried to explain my hard-earned find on *mercia*, but to no avail - she remained utterly untreatened.
+No matter, in the evening, *melchior* shared a story of his own *predestinated* *foregainst* to the *godsib*, and I was able to finally relax and *narrate*.

 ## 12/30/2022

 Today was exhausting.
 I spent the majority of the morning trying to complete a difficult task that my boss gave me.
 I was diligent in studying the materials and worked for hours to master the subject, but I was doubtful about whether I had fully *submit*ted a *proverb* to her complete satisfaction.
 After I was finished, I sat up and indulged in some *balaeus* and *reims* before going to lunch with my friend *evelyn*.
 We ran into a few *windbag*s while on the way to the restaurant, but we made it in the end, though both of us were *squirmy* all throughout the meal.
 After that, we spent some time at the *pouten* *mansard* debating the value of a certain painting. *evelyn* argued that it was a *methuen* hoax, but I suspected that, if it was genuine, it might be worth quite a bit due to the *masteries* of the artist, *ballard*.
 Sadly, I couldn't stay for too long and I had to go back to the office to finish some more *monotypes* that were not easy to *washable*.
 All in all it was a long day and I am ready to sleep.